MiroHel96/management-of-computer-networks/configure-numbered-standard-ipv4-acls.md

 # Configure and apply a numbered standard ACL on R2

+The following network policies are implemented on R2:

+·         The 192.168.11.0/24 network is not allowed access to the WebServer on the 192.168.20.0/24 network.

+·         All other access is permitted.

+To restrict access from the 192.168.11.0/24 network to the WebServer at 192.168.20.254 without interfering with other traffic, an ACL must be created on R2.
+The access list must be placed on the outbound interface to the WebServer.
+A second rule must be created on R2 to permit all other traffic. - Cisco Packet Tracer.

 ## Router 2 numbered standard ACL

 First task was to create an ACL rule for R2.
 Devices from network 192.168.11.0 /24 should not be able to access WebServer in network 192.168.20.0/24.